imperfectproduce/aws-docker-deploy/README.md

 # aws-docker-deploy
-Scripts and templates for deploying docker containers to aws / elastic beanstalk
+Scripts and templates for deploying docker containers to aws / elastic beanstalk ("Single Container" style with [v1 Dockerrun.aws.json](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_docker_image.html#create_deploy_docker_image_dockerrun)).

+The script does the following

+- Builds the docker image
+- Uploads the docker image to ECR
+- Creates and uploads new beanstalk application version to S3
+- Deploys new beanstalk version to target environment

+The docker image is tagged with `<branch name>-<commit hash>-<timestamp>` which is also used as the beanstalk application version.

 Assumes us-east-1 region